 Strengthening local nonprofit organizations

-#GivingTuesday – celebrated on the Tuesday after Thanksgiving – is recognized as a “global day of giving” fueled by the power of social media and collaboration.
-Twenty-three northern Lake County nonprofit organizations are participating this year with support of matching grants from HFNLC.
-HFNLC will match any new or increased donation from individuals to these organizations.
+#GivingTuesday – celebrated on the Tuesday after Thanksgiving – is recognized as a “global day of giving,” fueled by the power of social media and collaboration.
+Seventeen northern Lake County nonprofit organizations participated last year and received matching grants from HFNLC.
+HFNLC matched any new or increased donation from individuals to these organizations.
 Click here for a list of participating organizations.

 System capacity building